Michigan Emerging Technologies Fund

-G. Use of ETF Funds
+H. Use of ETF Funds

-ETF Funds may only be used for commercialization purposes.
-Expenses used for commercialization purposes include, but are not limited to, purchase of equipment, legal costs (intellectual property protection, employee agreements, licensing agreements, etc.), sales and marketing costs (reasonable travel, trade shows, advertising, market studies, etc.), business planning costs, human resource development costs, and fundraising costs.
+Expenses used for such commercialization purposes include, but are not limited to, purchase of equipment, legal costs (intellectual property protection, employee agreements, licensing agreements, etc.), sales and marketing costs (reasonable travel, trade shows, advertising, market studies, etc.), business planning costs, human resource development costs, and fundraising costs.
 For an STTR federal award, ETF Funds will only be provided to the Company and may not be shared with the research institute under any circumstances.

-H. ETF Reporting Requirements
+I. ETF Reporting Requirements

-J. Frequently Asked Questions
+K. Frequently Asked Questions

 A Frequently Asked Questions (FAQ) section will be maintained and made available to ETF applicants and awardees to clarify issues within the Program Guidelines and/or address issues that were not anticipated prior to the release of the Program Guidelines.
 The FAQ should be considered an extension of the Program Guidelines and will be adhered to and enforced as such.

-K. Continued Funding and Availability of Funds
+L. Continued Funding and Availability of Funds

-Final determination as to eligibility will be at the discretion of the MI-SBTDC.
+Final determination as to eligibility will be at the discretion of the MI-SBDC.
 Requests will be processed on a first come first serve basis.
-Maximum amounts are considered up-to amounts and may be adjusted at the discretion of the MI-SBTDC.
-The MI-SBTDC and MEDC at their sole discretion shall have the right to alter or amend these guidelines.
+Maximum amounts are considered up-to amounts and may be adjusted at the discretion of the MI-SBDC.
+The MI-SBDC and MEDC at their sole discretion shall have the right to alter or amend these guidelines.